rsheldiii/rp2040-business-card/README.md

 ![(image of Doom)](images/doom.png)

-Doom is a popular 1990's shooter game - a boomer shooter, but back when boomer shooters were just called shooters, but also... did Boomers even play shooters? it's 1993, boomers are like 40 years old by now.
+Doom is a popular 1990's shooter game - a boomer shooter, but back when boomer shooters were just called shooters, but also... did Boomers play shooters?
+Doom came out in 1993, boomers were like 40 years old by then.
 Anyways, Doom builds off the fundamentals of predecessors like Wolfenstein, featuring a first-person perspective, an arsenal of weaponry and intricate level design.
-Doom's source code was famously open-sourced, and famously well-written, which has, in part, led to the proliferation of the "It Runs Doom" meme.
-If you'd like to learn more about how Doom works, I can highly recommend the ["Game Engine Black Book Doom"](https://fabiensanglard.net/gebbdoom/), which goes into much more detail than I would be able to.
+Doom's code was famously open-sourced, and famously well written, which has, in part, led to the proliferation of the "It Runs Doom" meme.
+If you'd like to learn more about how Doom works, I highly recommend the ["Game Engine Black Book Doom"](https://fabiensanglard.net/gebbdoom/), which goes into much more detail than I would be able to.

 ## What is "It Runs Doom"?

-It Runs Doom is a popular [memetic construct](https://knowyourmeme.com/memes/it-runs-doom) where by pure skill or psychotic devotion, a programmer gets Doom running on something it probably shouldn't.
+"It Runs Doom" is a popular [memetic construct](https://knowyourmeme.com/memes/it-runs-doom) where by pure skill or psychotic devotion, a programmer gets Doom running on something it probably shouldn't.
 Maybe that's a printer, or an ipod mini, or an oscilloscope, or even... a pregnancy test?
 Well, yes, but also... no. but... kind of?

 # What qualifies as "Running Doom"?